 Teaching & Art Workshops

-Feedback and collaborations for the learners was key with NHS Occupational therapits and psychotherapists inhouse at Calderstones Mental Health Secure Unit, and the out patient care team therapist in the community group sessions, community managers, the outreach team at Lancashire College.
-The sessions were informal, friendly, exploritory, a focuss for all types of participation in the groups through play, discussions, experiements, singular work, working in pairs or groups.
+Feedback and collaborations for the learners was key with NHS Occupational therapists and psychotherapists inhouse at Calderstones Mental Health Secure Unit Hospital, and the out patient care team therapist in the community group sessions in Penwortham/Preston, community managers, the outreach team at Lancashire College.
+The sessions were informal, friendly, exploratory, a main key focus was to include participation in all the groups through play, discussions, experiments, singular work, working in pairs or groups.
 Monitoring their progress of mood in the sessions and how well they were performing no matter how small or big was the main emphasis.

 Danielle wanted to empower the learners, to build on their confidence within the group, seeing satisfaction and a sense of achievement was embracing.